 Every week I intend to write comedy, and everything but comedy finds its way onto the post.
 This week, it is sci-fi.
 Shapeshifters.
 Loosely based on the X-men character, Mystique.

-Click here to read more flash fiction.
+Click the blue frog to read more awesome flash fiction from other writers.

 The cold water sent shivers up her spine, but Mariyah sloshed towards the chair.
 She remembered the old lady’s advice, Go to the Wishing Chair.
 But wish for only what your heart wants most.

 She sensed a warning in her words.
 She had a choice to make.
 Go to the wizard school as her parents wanted, or write for The Jupiter Daily.
 Her heart swelled at the thought of the newspaper, but she reigned it in with a deep breath.